Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 	],
 }
 ```

+This sets the `salmon-project` tag to prevent reverse connections through
+Tailscale for security reasons but would allow a host machine that installs
+tailscale manually to connect to them.

 Generate a Tailscale OAuth client key in the settings with "Devices" read permissions
 and the `salmon-project` tag.